 Learning from various choreographers and trying new styles of dance really shaped me into a well-rounded dancer.
 I choreographed a solo during my composition class senior year and was thrilled to be able to perform it on stage for my friends, instructors and peers.
 Lindsey Howie is a phenomenal instructor and even better mentor.
 I wouldn’t be performing at Walt Disney World without High Point University.

-The Department of Theatre and Dance offers the B.A. degree in Dance.
+The Department of Theater and Dance offers the B.A. degree in Dance.
 To graduate from High Point University with this degree, students must complete the following:

 B.A. in Dance